top of page

 Monica West

 Monica West came to MCF in spring of 2021.
 She got her Bachelors of Science from Purdue University in General Biology, and has lived all over the country.
-After volunteering for years with MCF, God called her into full time ministry as the first Women's Minister in MCF history.

 Monica is a self-proclaimed nerd and loves reading, sci-fi, fantasy, and being outdoors.
 She dabbles (badly) in gardening, and loves drinking tea with friends.